marcelonieva7/lecture-starter-docker/backend/README.md

 | POSTGRES_USER     | `postgres`      | Database user          |
 | POSTGRES_PASSWORD | `secret`        | Database user password |
 | POSTGRES_DATABASE | `postgres`      | Database name          |

+## Hints

+When using Docker, the `POSTGRES_HOST` should be set to the value of the Docker database service.